Recent changes in NetApp Workload Factory

 S3 bucket details available in Storage

-With metadata enabled for S3 access points, NetApp Workload Factory automatically scans your AWS S3 buckets and populates S3 tables to give you a clear snapshot of all objects, their metadata, attributes, and tags.
+The new Inventory table automatically scans your AWS S3 buckets and populates S3 tables to give you a clear snapshot of all objects, their metadata, attributes, and tags.
 Access to these details helps you maintain control, visibility, and trust in the data you're responsible for, while reducing operational overhead.
+You can turn on the feature when creating and attaching S3 access points or when editing existing access points.

 Additional management operations for S3 access points